rknagao/studies/introduction-statistical-learning/classification_models/README.md

 **What is a Generative Model (GM)?**

-Essentially, model that use conditional probabilities (e.g. given that we know the variable X, what is the probability of output Y)
+~Essentially, model that use conditional probabilities (e.g. given that we know the variable X, what is the probability of output Y).~ wrong, that is the discrimatory approach!

 **Sources**